Patrick-Geo7/Patrick-Geo7/README.md

 #### **PintOS**
 *C Programming Language*
 Collaborated on the development of an educational operating system framework for the 80x86 architecture.
 Implemented system clock and thread scheduling, and worked on running user programs from the OS.

-#### **Game Engine**
-*JavaScript, Prolog, Scala*
-Designed and implemented a game engine using object-oriented and functional programming paradigms.
-Developed a Sudoku solver using Prolog and applied backtracking and constraint satisfaction techniques.

 ---